 DETAILS: Senior reporter on the New York Star and Herald.
-Given MISSING NAME: Bill Benson UE I ALLS: Senior reporter on the New York Star and Herald.
-Given three months subbalical leave to investigate recent stories of mysterious niree monins sanoancat leave to investigate recent stories of mysterious disappearances within the Bermuda Triangle.
-A resourceful man, he was OCCUPATION: Journalist unsuppearances wrom we nermula triangle.
-A resource an man-forced to book every seat on the one and only plane belonging to forced to book every seal on the one and only plane belonging to Triangular Airlines (on the Newpaper's expense of course) and set off into Triangular Airlines (on the Newpaper's expense of course) and set off into the Triangle.
-The Newspaper had planned a serialization using eye winness the triangle of the Newspaper had planned a serialization within the the Imagle.
-The newspaper had planned a senalization using eye writes accounts from people who had experienced strange happenings within the primate.
-Performance of the senal s accounts from people who had experienced strange happenings within u Triangle.
-Benson was runored to have his own reasons for going, but Irlangle.
-Benson was rumored to have his own reasons for going, our officially had a view of writing a book on his own impressions afterward. officially had a view of writing a book on his own impressions are war.
-Apparently, he was heading towards the Virgin Islands on his initial flight Apparently, he was heading towards the Virgin Islands on tus initial tilght out.
-In addition, he had an appointment with the Seventh Coast Guard in Miami scheduled for two weeks time.
+Given three months sabbatical leave to investigate recent spate of disappearances in Bermuda Triangle.
+A resourceful man, he was forced to book every seat on the one and only plane belonging to Triangulair Airlines (on the newspaper's expenses) and set off into the Triangle.
+Newspaper had planned a serialisation using eye witness accounts from people who'd experienced strange happenings within the Triangle.
+Benson was rumoured to have his own reasons for going but officially, had a view to writing a book on his own impressions afterward.
+Apparently was heading towards Virgin Islands on initial flight out.
+Also had an appointment with Seventh Coast Guard in Miami scheduled for two weeks

-Letter accompanying report from the Chief Investigator to the Federal Aviation Administration
+Letter accompanying report from the chief investigator to the Federal Aviation Administration.

-Dear John,
+Dear John.

 I'm afraid it's bad news.
-We've combed the area by air and sea and came up with nothing, not so much as a piece of wing-tip, never mind black boxes.
+We've combed the area by air and sea and come up with nothing, not so much as a piece of wing-tip, never mind black boxes.
 It's as though both planes had vanished into thin air.
-Mind you, the coast guards and the aerial reconnaissance boys have had all sorts of weather thrown at them.
-Sure, the Triangle's known for its cyclones, but recently, we've had some of the most changeable climatic conditions we've seen in some 50 years.
-One minute it's clear for 30-40 miles, and the next it's swirling mist and hurricane force winds.
+Mind you, the coastguards and the aerial reconnaissance boys have had all sorts of weather thrown at them.
+Sure, the Triangle's known for its cyclones, but we've had some of the most changeable climatic conditions for 50 years.
+One minute it's clear for 30-40 miles, the next it's swirling mist and hurricane force winds.

 Two more disappearances in so short a time aren't doing much for our PR.
-The whole of the main island and most of Florida is full of tales about UFOs, lost civilizations of Atlantis, inter-planetary kidnappers, you know, all that nonsense they were spouting back in the seventies.
-I don't mind telling you, John, I don't hold with spooks and all that stuff, but there is something creepy about that Triangle area.
-The compasses don't read right, the radio static is dreadful, and the wind and sea come right up at you from nowhere.
+The whole of the main island and most of Florida is full of tales about UFO's, lost civilisations of Atlantis, interplanetary kidnappers, you know, all that nonsense they were spouting back in the seventies.
+I don't mind telling you, John, I don't hold with spooks and all that stuff, but there is something creepy about that whole Triangle area.
+The compasses don't read right, the radio static's dreadful, and the wind and sea come right up at you from nowhere.